Whether it’s hip, shoulder, or knee pain from overuse or sudden trauma, injuries are an inherent risk of an active lifestyle

 Do your physical therapy

-Even though it seems tedious at times, physical therapy is key.
+While it can seem tedious at times, physical therapy is key.
 Do what your physical therapist tells you, including all those boring at-home exercises that are easy to push by the wayside.
 You will recover a lot faster if you stick to a regime.

 “A lot of times we’ll see an ACL [patient] only so many times, and they’re released before they can run,” says Russ Overy, a doctor of physical therapy and a board certified specialist in orthopedic physical therapy at Alta Physical Therapy & Pilates in Boulder, Colorado.
 “Don’t let insurance make your decisions or dictate how well you are.”